-We first heard about eating gin-soaked raisins for arthritis more than 20 years ago.
+We first heard about the gin and raisin remedy for arthritis nearly 30 years ago.
 On May 16, 1994 we received this letter:

 “A neighbor gave my wife a recipe for “arthritis relief” that involves soaking golden raisins in gin.
 When the gin has completely evaporated she is to eat nine raisins a day.

 She’s just starting to eat these raisins, so we don’t know yet whether it will make any difference.
 Our neighbor says it has helped his shoulder pain.
 What do you think?”

 At the time, we thought this was one of the most original home remedy for aches and pains that we had ever received.
 We speculated that it might be the juniper flavoring in the gin, even though the amount is small.
 Maybe the golden raisins had something special in them.
 There was certainly nothing in the medical literature to support this concoction.

 Gin and Raisin Remedy Nearly 3 Decades Later